CodeReclaimers/neat-python/docs/glossary.rst

     NEAT (NeuroEvolution of Augmenting Topologies) :doc:`algorithm <neat_overview>`, networks start with no hidden nodes, and evolve more complexity as necessary - thus "Augmenting Topologies".

+  homologous
+    Descended from a common ancestor; two genes in NEAT from different genomes are either homologous or disjoint/excess.
+TODO: Explain further.

   output node
     These are the :term:`nodes <node>` to which the network delivers outputs.
 They cannot be deleted (although connections to them can be) but can otherwise be altered normally.

   weight
   enabled
-    These are the attributes of a :term:`connection`.
+    These are the :term:`attributes` of a :term:`connection`.
 If a connection is enabled, then the input to it (from a :term:`node`) is multiplied by the weight then sent to the output (to a node - possibly the same node, for a :term:`recurrent` neural network).
     If a connection is not enabled, then the output is 0; genes for such connections are the equivalent of `pseudogenes
     <http://pseudogene.org/background.php>`_ that, as in `in vivo <https://en.wikipedia.org/wiki/In_vivo>`_ evolution, can be reactivated at a later time.